jdl624/VilcekMastersBMIITPFinalProj/README.md

 # VilcekMastersBMIITPFinalProj
 How to Use Code

-Open Fetch Diags.ipynb and run code.
+Open Fetch Diagnoses.ipynb and run code.
 Cleaned and processed data will be in Results folder.